-- Look through the book with the words covered over.
-Have children guess what is happening in the pictures and the story line.
-Ask students if they think the name of the boat is significant.
+- Turn through the pages of the book without displaying any of the words.
+Have students guess what is happening in the pictures and the story.
+Ask whether they think the name of the boat is significant.

-- Read the book through and discuss the predictions.
-Were the predications correct?
+- Read the book as a class and discuss students’ predictions.
+Were they correct?
 What was different?
 Was the book what they expected?

 Exploring the text in context of our community, school and ‘me’

-- Take the class for a walk around the school community including the school itself as well as surrounding areas within about half a kilometre.
-Have students carry a clip board and paper and note down anything significant or of interest.
-If possible have students take photos, otherwise the teacher will need to takes photos.
+- Take the class for a walk around the school community, including the school grounds and the surrounding areas within approximately half a kilometre.
+Have students carry a clipboard with paper to note down anything significant or of interest.
+If possible, have students take photos; if not, you will need to take some photos for them.

-- When the class gets back to the classroom, students engage in a think-pair-share activity about the walk, using the notes they have taken on the walk.
+- When students get back to the classroom, they can engage in a think-pair-share activity about their experience, using the notes they took on the walk.

-- Show photos to the class and discuss.
-Jointly construct a Y chart about what they saw, felt and heard.
+- Share and discuss some photos from the walk as a class.
+Jointly construct a Y chart about what students saw, felt and heard.

-- Using a digital platform such as Flickr or YouTube clips, show pictures or movie footage, including sound, of coastal environments and rain forest environments.
-Ask children to reflect on footage and any personal experiences they have had with these environments.
+- Using a digital platform such as Flickr or YouTube, show students pictures or footage (including sound) of coastal and rainforest environments.
+Ask them to reflect on these images and any personal experiences they have had with these environments.
 Jointly construct Y charts on both environments.

-- With different coloured highlighters, highlight similarities and differences between the coast and the rain forest.
-Then use different colours to highlight similarities and differences with their school environment.
+- Using different coloured markers, highlight the similarities and differences between the coast and the rainforest.
+Then use different colours to highlight the similarities and differences with their school environment.

 Rich assessment task

-Have students create pictures of themselves with the characters in the book at each of the three environments i.e. a rain forest environment, coastal environment and their school environment.
+Have students create pictures of themselves with the characters from the book in each of the three environments, i.e. a rainforest environment, a coastal environment and their school environment.
 Students can incorporate drawing, painting or other types of artistic mediums.
-Using technology, students will create speech bubbles and written dialogue for one or more of the characters and place them on an appropriate spot on the pictures.
+Students will also create speech bubbles and written dialogue for one or more of the characters and place them in an appropriate spot on the pictures.